Funny Bones: the structure of comedy

 If you'd like to book

-Damon to come present a workshop for your group or chapter,
+Damon to come present a workshop for your group, chapter, coven,

 just give a holler.